Cold weather paving in Idaho: how we do it and why it works

 Aerial view of Blackfoot Exit 89 Interchange.

-With construction ramping up along Interstate 15 the Idaho Transportation Department (ITD) is asking motorists to drive defensively and take alternate routes when possible.
+With construction ramping up along Interstate 15 the Idaho Transportation Department is asking motorists to drive defensively and take alternate routes when possible.
 Work occurring at the south Blackfoot exit (Exit 89) and north of Exit 93 has resulted in increased congestion along the corridor.

 “We recommend Blackfoot residents take an alternate route such as U.S. Highway 91 to an exit north of the Rose area,” Engineer Kevin Sonico said.
 Doing so not only decreases the number of vehicles on I-15, but also allows motorists to avoid driving through the construction zone north of Blackfoot.